Khadhraoui-Oussama/cheat-card-game/README.md

 Please note that the code may not follow best practices and the way it's written may seem counterintuitive at best and wrong at worst, please keep in mind this is a hobby project is solely intended for learning purposes.

+the game can be played here : https://superb-kulfi-fa8c06.netlify.app/ (A domain name upgrade is being considered.)

 ## Technical Details

 ### Main Technologies Used